Unlock the secrets of LinkedIn InMail with this no-fluff guide. Discover how to craft messages that get read and make connections that count.

 - LinkedIn Messages: Tends to be more casual and used for ongoing conversations with connections.
 The response rate can depend on your relationship with the connection.

 - LinkedIn InMail: Ideal for reaching out for job opportunities, networking with industry professionals, or for sales and marketing professionals to reach potential clients.

 - LinkedIn Messages: More suited for maintaining and building relationships with existing connections, sharing updates, or informal networking.

 Focus on Email, Not InMail

-You can use LinkedIn Sales Navigator to build promising lists of leads, limiting your use of InMail for more personal messages, high value prospects and actual work opportunities.
+You can use LinkedIn Sales Navigator to build promising lists of leads, limiting your use of LinkedIn InMail for more personal messages, high-value prospects, and actual work opportunities.

 By using LinkedIn Sales Navigator’s saved leads and advanced search features, you build a strong foundation for a cold email campaign.
 From there, you can use direct email to reach your prospects by exporting your searches and saved leads.

 Nearly five years ago, Future of Work blogger Adrian Tan wrote that InMail is dead.
 He recommended using email instead.
 “Let’s be honest here,” he wrote.
 “What do you check first thing when you wake up every morning?”